Effective May 12, 2022, this policy has been revised. For individual changes, see the redlined version.

 - In order to empower community members to voice concerns and bring complaints, the confidentiality of all parties will be protected to the greatest extent possible.
 However, confidentiality cannot be guaranteed.

-- Alleged victims, third-party complainants, and respondents are expected to maintain confidentiality as well.
+- Impacted parties, third-party reporters, and responding parties are expected to maintain confidentiality as well.
 They are not prohibited from discussing the situation outside of the work or educational environment.
-However, the matter should not be discussed with individuals who are members of their University work or educational environment.
+However, the matter should not be discussed with individuals who are members of their university work or educational environment.

 - Dissemination of documents relating to complaints of Human Rights Policy violations and/or to the investigation of such complaints, other than as necessary to pursue an appeal, grievance, or other legal or administrative proceeding, is prohibited.

-- Failure to maintain confidentiality by a respondent may be considered to be a form of retaliation in violation of II-3.7 of this policy.
-Failure to maintain confidentiality by any party (alleged victim, third-party complainant, or respondent) may result in sanctions.
+- Failure to maintain confidentiality by a responding party may be considered to be a form of retaliation in violation of II-3.7 of this policy.
+Failure to maintain confidentiality by any party (impacted party, third-party reporter, or responding party) may result in sanctions.